lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 Keeping in mind the prevalence vs incidence, we can see that some questions we can't ask of retrospective cohorts.
 There are several other restrictions to consider of answerable questions.
 Because cohorts are observational studies, questions on causes are difficult, if not impossible, to answer.
 Questions that include people outside the scope of the cohort can't be answered.
 For instance, if the cohort is only older adults, you can't ask questions about young children using this data.
 More realistically, if the cohort has mostly people of European ancestry, you can't answer questions about other ethnic groups or ancestries.
 For prospective cohorts, because of the time component, we can answer questions that include some temporal aspect and also answer questions about risk in unexposed vs exposed.

 ---
-## Unanswerable or difficult to answer questions
+## Impossible or difficult to answer questions

 ```yaml
 type: FullSlide